zzhangjii/learning-library/workshops/python4atp/LabGuide050.md

 ***To log issues***, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.

-***We recommend that you create a notes page to write down all of the credentials you will need***
+***We recommend that you create a notes page to write down all of the credentials you will need.***

 ## Lab 050 Objectives

-- Setup your IAAS environment and create common components using Terraform.
+- Setup your IAAS environment and create common components.
 - Create a new Cloud Developer Image from Marketplace.
 - Create an Autonomous Transaction Processing (ATP) Database.
+- Create an Object Storage bucket.

 ## Steps